followmyutopia/devextreme-documentation/concepts/05 Widgets/VectorMap/40 End-User Interaction/30 Hovering/20 Area Hover.md

         }]
 	};

 Note that specified directly in the area **layer**, the **hoveredColor** and **hoveredBorderColor** options are applied to all map areas at once.
 If you need to set these options for a specific area, specify them within the object returned by the [customize](/Documentation/ApiReference/Data_Visualization_Widgets/dxVectorMap/Configuration/layers/#customize) function.
-When implementing this function, use an [Area](/Documentation/ApiReference/Data_Visualization_Widgets/dxVectorMap/Map_Elements/Area/) object to identify the area.
+When implementing this function, use the [Layer Element](/Documentation/ApiReference/Data_Visualization_Widgets/dxVectorMap/Map_Elements/Layer_Element/) object to identify the area.
 This object is accessible using the function's argument as well as using the **this** object.

 	<!--JavaScript-->var vectorMapCfg = {
 		// ...